Match report from Dan Flower

 A well deserved Man of the Match award went to George Derby for his

-outstanding attacking play and the loose screw went to Liam Bacon
+outstanding attacking play and the loose screw went to Liam Bacon for

 missing 5 clear goal scoring opportunities.